-The Transportation Council engages in a variety of tasks that seek to integrate walking and bicycling into our transportation system.
-This work includes implementing recommendations from Walk Bike Dutchess – our Pedestrian and Bicycle Plan, hosting a Bicycle-Pedestrian Advisory Committee, promoting Complete Streets, and providing information to assist people walking and bicycling in our area.
+We engage in a variety of tasks to improve access via walking and bicycling.
+This work includes implementing recommendations from Walk Bike Dutchess (our Pedestrian and Bicycle Plan), coordinating a Bicycle-Pedestrian Advisory Committee, promoting Complete Streets, and providing information to improve walking and bicycling in our area.

 “Complete Streets” is the concept that streets should be planned, designed, operated and maintained to support safe travel of all kinds: walking, bicycling, riding the bus, and driving, by people of all ages and abilities.
 Depending on the street’s characteristics and land use context, Complete Streets may include sidewalks, crosswalks, paved shoulders, bicycle lanes, bus pull-outs, traffic calming measures, or other features.
 Complete Streets support local businesses, promote economic development, improve health and safety, and make our communities more inviting.

 In 2016, the Dutchess County Legislature adopted a Complete Streets Policy (.pdf).
 The policy applies to transportation-related elements of projects involving County property (including roads, parks, and buildings), as well as public and private projects over which the County Department of Public Works has permitting authority.